ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-6-writing-methods.rst

     The ants go marching one by one, hurrah, hurrah The ants go marching one by one, hurrah, hurrah The ants go marching one by one
-    The little one stops to suck his thumb
+    The little one stops to suck a thumb
     And they all go marching down to the ground
     To get out of the rain, BOOM!
 BOOM!
 BOOM!
 BOOM!

     The ants go marching two by two, hurrah, hurrah The ants go marching two by two, hurrah, hurrah The ants go marching two by two
-    The little one stops to tie his shoe
+    The little one stops to tie a shoe
     And they all go marching down to the ground
     To get out of the rain, BOOM!
 BOOM!
 BOOM!
 BOOM!